 According to the AKC breed profile, the German Shepherd is “courageous, confident, and smart” with a willingness to learn that few other breeds match.
 That description holds up in real life.

-Intelligence That Actually Shows Up Daily
+Intelligence That Shows Up Every Day

 Stanley Coren’s research placed them third in working intelligence, behind Border Collies and Poodles.
 In practice, most Shepherds learn new commands in fewer than five repetitions.
 They problem-solve on their own, figure out door handles, and pick up household routines faster than you’d expect.

-For owners who like training, this is the payoff.
+For owners who enjoy training, this is the payoff.
 A Shepherd that has a job to do is a happy dog.
 Obedience, agility, nose work, learning tricks for fun.
 They want to work with you, not just beside you.

 Versatility No Other Breed Matches